 Twenty percent to 25% of individuals in similar investigations indicated that they personally had experienced exclusionary, intimidating, offensive, and/or hostile conduct.
 At the University of New Hampshire, 16% (n = 1,027) of respondents noted that they personally had experienced exclusionary, intimidating, offensive, and/or hostile conduct.
 Most of the exclusionary, intimidating, offensive, and/or hostile conduct was based on position status, gender identity, and age.
-These results also parallel the findings of other climate studies of specific constituent groups offered in the literature, where higher percentages of members of historically underrepresented and underserved groups had experienced various forms of exclusionary, intimidating, offensive, and/or hostile conduct forms of exclusionary, intimidating, offensive, and/or hostile conduct forms of exclusionary, intimidating, offensive, and underserved groups had experienced various forms of exclusionary, intimidating, offensive, and/or hostile conduct and discrimination than did percentages of those in the majority (Harper,
+These results also parallel the findings of other climate studies of specific constituent groups offered in the literature, where higher percentages of members of historically underrepresented and underserved groups had experienced various forms of exclusionary, intimidating, offensive, and/or hostile conduct and discrimination than did percentages of those in the majority (Harper,